OpenPoiesis/poietic-examples/README.md

 Follow the installation instructions contained in the package.

-There are two ways to run and explore the demos: use a convenience `run` script or do it manually.
+There are two ways to run and explore the demos: use the included convenience `run` script or do it manually.
 Here are the methods described in more detail.

 ### Convenience script

-To run the demos you can use the included convenience `run` script.
+To run the demos you can use the included convenience `run` script in the same directory as this README file.
-It requires the `poietic` tool executable to exist somewhere.
-Can be specified explicitly using the `POIETIC` environment variable.

-Use the the `run` command type, for example:
+For example:

 ```bash
 ./run ThinkingInSystems/Capital.poieticframe